 How can this happen?
 If you are not using a balanced chick starter designed for broiler chicks or game birds, you may have problems.
 If you are using a chick starter developed exclusively for laying chickens, it probably does not have enough niacin.
 Do not make their diet exclusively whole grains, like Chicken Scratch.
 On very rare occasions, the lack of niacin could be from a mistake at the feed mill.

 So how much niacin do waterfowl require?
-It should be at least 60 parts per million (ppm).
+It should be at least 55 parts per million (ppm).
+This is the same as 55mg per kilogram of feed or 55mg per 2.2 pounds of feed.
 Oftentimes this is not on the label but if you contact the manufacturer of the feed, they should tell you the minimum guaranteed level in the feed.
 You can go to our website for a complete list of waterfowl nutrient requirements.

 A bottle of Niacin tablets, 500 mgs per tablet.